How to Convert a Text File into a Spoken Audio File via Command Line

 Using Mac OS X Text to Speech tools, we can convert any .RTF or .TXT file into a spoken audio file which can then be transferred to your iPod or iPhone for later listening.

-The command format is as follows:
+The command format to convert a text document into an m4a audio file is as follows:

 say -o output.m4a -f /path/to/file.txt